jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/bare_metal/aio_duplex_install_kubernetes.rst

       .. code-block:: bash

         # assign 1 core on processor/numa-node 0 on controller-0 to vswitch
-        system host-cpu-modify -f vswitch -p0 0 controller-0
+        system host-cpu-modify -f vswitch -p0 1 controller-0

-      Once vswitch_type is set to |OVS-DPDK|, any subsequent nodes created will default to automatically assigning 1 vSwitch core for |AIO| controllers and 2 vSwitch cores (1 on each numa-node) for compute-labeled worker nodes.
+      Once vswitch_type is set to |OVS-DPDK|, any subsequent nodes created will default to automatically assigning 1 vSwitch core for |AIO| controllers and 2 vSwitch cores (both on numa-node 0; physical NICs are typically on first numa-node) for compute-labeled worker nodes.

       When using |OVS-DPDK|, configure 1G huge page for vSwitch memory on each
-      |NUMA| node where vswitch is running on this host.
-It is recommended to
+      |NUMA| node on the host.
+It is recommended to configure 1x 1G huge page
-      configure 1x 1G huge page (-1G 1) for vSwitch memory on each |NUMA| node where vswitch is running on host.
+      (-1G 1) for vSwitch memory on each |NUMA| node on the host.

       However, due to a limitation with Kubernetes, only a single huge page size is supported on any one host.
-If your application |VMs| require 2M huge pages, then configure 500x 2M huge pages (-2M 500) for vSwitch memory on each |NUMA| node where vswitch is running on host.
+If your application |VMs| require 2M huge pages, then configure 500x 2M huge pages (-2M 500) for vSwitch memory on each |NUMA| node on the host.

       .. code-block::

          # assign 1x 1G huge page on processor/numa-node 0 on controller-0 to vswitch
          system host-memory-modify -f vswitch -1G 1 controller-0 0

+         # Assign 1x 1G huge page on processor/numa-node 1 on controller-0 to vswitch
+         system host-memory-modify -f vswitch -1G 1 controller-0 1

       .. important::